-Birthday Treats and Celebrations: No peanuts or peanut products allowed.
+Birthday Treats and Celebrations

 Parents/Guardians are welcome to bring a treat for their scholar's classroom.
 Parents must notify the office and teacher at least 24 hours in advance.
 If a treat is being provided to the class for a celebration, please ensure it is store-bought with the ingredient list included.
 Enough treats should be provided so that every scholar can have one.
 Note: All treats for celebrations are given to classrooms near the end of the school day, or as designated by the school and teacher.